djabraham/halloweyes/README.md

-# HallowEyes

-Halloween Eyes
+# Halloween Eyes

-Scare up some serious fun with these animated scary eyes.
+Scare up some serious fun with these scary animated eyes.
 If your lucky, the kids might drop their candy and run away.

 ![eyes-single.png](eyes-single.png) ![eyes-multiple.png](eyes-multiple.png)